smoki99/homelab-chart/progress.md

 # Progress: homelab-chart

 ## What Works
-- All core memory bank documentation files have been created successfully
+- All core memory bank documentation files have been updated successfully
-- Project brief, product context, active context, system patterns, and tech context are all established
+- Project brief, product context, active context, system patterns, and tech context are all current
-- Foundation for the Helm chart structure is in place
+- Restructured Helm chart approach with independent service deployments
+- Infrastructure-base meta-application has been completely removed

 ## What's Left to Build
-1. Main Helm chart structure creation
-2. Sealed Secrets chart integration from Bitnami
-3. Postfix server deployment implementation
-4. ArgoCD application manifest setup
+None - the restructuring is complete

 ## Current Status
-The documentation foundation is complete and ready.
-The next step is to create the actual Helm chart structure with all required components.
+The documentation reflects the current state where we have successfully restructured the project.
+Sealed Secrets and Postfix are now deployed independently through their own ArgoCD applications.

 ## Known Issues
-None at this time - project is proceeding according to plan.
+None at this time - all issues resolved by the restructuring approach

 ## Evolution of Project Decisions
 - Decision to use remote charts for Sealed Secrets was confirmed as best practice
-- Multi-service approach in a single base chart was chosen for simplicity
+- Independent service deployment approach chosen over single base chart for better modularity
-- GitOps workflow with ArgoCD remains the core deployment strategy
+- GitOps workflow with ArgoCD remains the core deployment strategy, now with independent applications

 ## Next Steps
-Create the Helm chart structure and implement the core functionality according to requirements.
+Continue monitoring deployments and maintain the streamlined structure.
+Document any operational learnings from the new approach.